 This component also remains the same for everyone.
 There is only one speaking test with the same scoring.
-It’s divided into 3 parts.
 Examiner asks about the applicant’s home, family, work, studies, etc in part 1.
 The applicants will be given a card on a particular situation and they will get 1 minute to prepare on the topic and 2 minutes to speak about it in part 2.
-In part 3, students are allowed to discuss more abstract ideas and issues on topics asked in part 2.
+In part 3, students can discuss more abstract ideas and issues on topics asked in part 2.

 General Training Students will need to write a letter requesting information.
 The letter may be personal, informal, or semi-formal in writing task 1 but Academic Students will need to write a report in a completely formal style.

-So, if you have limited time and looking to study abroad or immigration is purpose then no worries.
-You can get yourself prepared for IELTS but you need to utilize your time for as much practice as possible.
+So, if you have limited time and study abroad/immigration is the purpose, then no worries.
+You can prepare for IELTS but you need to utilize your time for as much practice as possible.

-Few tips and tricks are shared to become more proficient in IELTS.
+Below are few tips and tricks to become more proficient in IELTS.

 🔸 Spend a minimum of 2.5 hours per day.

-🔸 Start from any of the components you want to.
+🔸You can start from any component.
 It can be Listening/Reading/Writing/ Speaking but keep up focused and give proper time to do the practice of that particular component and then move towards the next component.

 🔸 Start off with the best books of IELTS like TargetBand7, Barron’s IELTS Superpack, and Insight into IELTS.
 These books will give you an orientation towards the exam as you nothing about the exam initially.

-🔸 Use Cambridge books and online sources for practice tests.
+🔸 Have cambridge books and online resources for practice tests.

-🔸 Keep watching English movies without subtitles and try to follow most of the sentences to meet Listening criteria.
+🔸 Watch English movies without subtitles and try to follow most of the sentences to meet listening criteria.
 That will also boost up your confidence

 🔸 Go through and read lengthy newspaper articles every day.
 And in practice tests just play around with Skimming and Scanning.

-🔸 In writing make sure you don’t write off-topic.
-Be straight forward and clear.
-Variations in sentences should be considered, use synonyms and linkers.
+🔸In writing make sure you don’t write off-topic.
+Be straightforward and clear.
+Use synonyms and linkers.
 Answer all parts of the question.
 Again, practice a lot!

 🔸 From the speaking aspect be confident when you speak.
 Don’t get nervous.
 Make mistakes but practice more and use fillers in pauses.